Meet French first lady Brigitte Macron: President Emmanuel Macron’s former schoolteacher turned wife who’s visiting the Trumps with him

 Source: Reuters

 On Monday, the couple arrived in Washington, DC for the Trumps’ first official state visit.
-They will dine at Mount Vernon, attend a special state dinner at the White House, and he will address a joint session of Congress.
+They will dine at Mount Vernon, attend a special state dinner with 150 guests at the White House, and he will address a joint session of Congress.

+All eyes will be on the US and French presidents — and the first ladies at their sides.